yilmazerd/simplerest01/README.md

 # simplerest01
+UI
+1 - Get familiar with githost.io pages.
+No need to deal with aws cloud front

 API
 -- Limit the time a function can execture to 1 second
 - Use AWS Lambda for executing java code